Signs of cyberbullying

 - doesn’t want to take part in his usual sports and other activities

 - is upset during or after using the internet

-- spends much longer than usual online, or refuses to use the computer or mobile phone at all
+- spends much longer than usual online, or stops using the computer or phone

-- stops what he’s doing on the computer if you go past.
+- stops what she’s doing on the computer if you go past.

 Emotions and behaviour

 - has trouble sleeping